amliuyong/java-concurrency/README.md

    You can obtain control of the lock in three different modes:

-     - Write: In this mode, you get exclusive access to the lock.
+     - **Write**: In this mode, you get exclusive access to the lock.
 No other thread can have control of the lock in this mode.

-     - Read: In this mode, you have non-exclusive access to the lock.
+     - **Read**: In this mode, you have non-exclusive access to the lock.
      There can be other threads that have access to the lock in this mode or the Optimistic Read mode.

-     - Optimistic Read: Here, the thread doesn't have control over the block.
+     - **Optimistic Read**: Here, the thread doesn't have control over the block.
 Other threads can get control of the lock in write mode.
      When you get a lock in the Optimistic Read mode and you want to access the shared data protected by it, you will have to check